 Getting the headcount right can be tough for any event, but especially when you’re going for BBQ catering, it’s important to nail it.
 BBQ events are based on themes of abundance and bounty; people always want seconds at a BBQ, especially if it’s catered!
-Whether you’re looking for a more upscale kind of BBQ or want to stick to traditional fare, here’s the trick to getting headcount right.
+Whether you’re looking for an upscale gourmet BBQ or want to stick to traditional BBQ catering, here’s the trick to getting headcount right.

 Send Out Your Catered BBQ Invites

 Making your list and sending out your invitations will give you the possible upward limit of your guest list.
 For catered BBQ occasions like weddings or funerals, you can be fairly certain that not everyone will attend (those who have trouble travelling or are out of town, for instance, may not make it).
 For large corporate events, on the other hand, your initial guest list will likely be fairly close to the final turnout, since corporate affairs are usually pretty obligatory.

 Request an RSVP Date